Career Access Mentoring for Students

 - Increasing networking and workplace visit opportunities

-- Providing perspective on the job market and profession and how to position yourself in it effectively
+- Providing perspectives on the job market and profession and how to position yourself in it effectively

 - Providing tips for making the transition from student to professional